 By Tim Lambert

 In 1875 the explorer Henry Stanley reached Uganda.
 At that time Uganda was divided into kingdoms.
-Shortly afterwards the first missionaries came to Uganda.
+Shortly afterward the first missionaries came to Uganda.
 The first Anglican missionaries arrived in Uganda in 1877.
 The first Roman Catholic missionaries arrived in 1879.
-Catholics, Protestants and Muslims all tried to convert the Ugandans.
+Catholics, Protestants, and Muslims all tried to convert the Ugandans.

 Finally, in 1894 the British government made Uganda a protectorate (colony).
 However, the traditional chiefs were kept as puppets.

 In 1904 cotton was introduced to Uganda and by 1914 huge amounts of cotton were being exported.
 Moreover in the 1920s large amounts of tea and coffee were grown in Uganda.

 Meanwhile, the missionaries provided schools for Ugandans and literacy became increasingly common.
 In 1920 executive and legislative councils were formed in Uganda.
 The country continued to develop and in 1929 a railway joined Toror and Soroti.

 During World War II Uganda exported wood for the war effort.
 However, the Ugandans were becoming restive.
 Riots took place in 1945 and in 1949.
 Yet in 1945 the first 3 Africans were appointed to the legislative council.
 In 1950 the number of African members was increased to 8.